 You can start your Gold Award from the age of 16.

-There are three specific sections—Service, Skills and Physical Recreation—that you'll choose your activities from, plus an Adventurous Journey and a Residential Project (a Gold-only section) to complete.
+There are three specific sections—Voluntary Service, Skills and Physical Recreation—that you'll choose your activities from, plus an Adventurous Journey and a Gold Residential Project (a Gold-only section) to complete.

-The table below gives you a good idea of what time is involved for each section, but bear in mind that if you're already playing a sport, learning a skill (e.g. learning to drive or play a musical instrument), or helping others in your community, that time may count towards your required hours:
+The table below gives you a good idea of what time is involved for each section.
+If you're already playing a sport, learning a skill (e.g. learning to drive or play a musical instrument), or helping others in your community, once registered, you will be able to use these activities to count towards your required hours:

 Download the Guide for Gold Award Participants to find out more.

 If you have completed Silver online then please ask your Award Leader to invite you to the Gold Level of the Award.